Azq2/stm32-sensor-midi-keyboard/README.md

 # What is this?

-This is project of DIY 25-keys MIDI sensor keyboard using stm32f103c8t6 (bluepill).
+This is project of DIY USB 25-keys MIDI sensor keyboard using stm32f103c8t6 (bluepill).

 # How this works? 🤔